garrandall/popular-music-data/tracks/we-never-danced-to-a-love-song-the-manhattans.md

 I wanna dance to a love song (love song, love song)

-I love music (I love music) no matter what the style Ooh, I wanna get close to you, baby
+I love music (I love music) no matter what the style Oh I wanna get close to you, baby
 For just a little while
-And ooh, ooh, baby (come on, come closer, come on, come closer) Ooh, ooh, yeah, yeah
+And oh oohbaby (come on, come closer, come on, come closer) Oh oh yeah, yeah

 The party's almost over
-Ooh, it won't be long
+Oh it won't be long
 I wanna dance to a love song (love song, love song) Cut the lights down low
-Ooh, it's almost time to go
+Oh it's almost time to go
 I wanna dance to a love song (love song, love song)

 What a lovely way
-Ooh, what a lovely way to end the night
+Oh what a lovely way to end the night
 When I hold...when I hold my baby ever so tight, well, well Hey... you...

 Please Mr. DJ, slow the music down (I wanna dance)
 I wanna dance to a love song (love song, love song)
 I wanna feel...(I wanna feel it)
-Ooh, I wanna feel your body next to mine
+Oh I wanna feel your body next to mine
 I wanna dance to a love song (love song, love song) Come on and just dance, dance, dance, dance
 Come on, come on and dance with me, girl, yeah (I wanna dance)